 Withdrawal is also shown differently.
 Instead of the cigarette giving a smoker a ‘buzz’ as most would assume, it only works to ease the withdrawal symptoms, not to make a smoker happy.
 The addiction is visualized throughout the book as a monster that controls the thoughts of a smoker, demanding to be fed constantly through smoking.
 Starving the monster through quitting cold turkey is the only way that this monster can be ‘defeated’.
 The way that Carr strips all romanticism away from smoking, by debunking the ideas that it is a stress reliever, pleasure-giver, or an undefeatable opponent has proven to be a powerful aid in re-thinking nicotine addiction.

 Does it Work?

-As with anything in life, mileage may vary from person to person.
-Carr insists that in order to quit with his method, the smoker must really, truly, want to quit, and quit forever, and without the aid of even the best vape.
-Judging by it’s success, and the amount of reviews that state that individuals were truly able to finish the book, stub out a cigarette, and walk away for good, however, it definitely appears to have helped many people.
+As with anything in life, the mileage may vary from person to person.
+Carr insists that in order to quit with his method, the smoker must really, truly, want to quit and quit forever, and without the aid of even the best vape.
+Judging by its success, and the amount of reviews that state that individuals were truly able to finish the book, stub out a cigarette, and walk away for good, however, it definitely appears to have helped many people.